SJ23y/pond-lily/README.md

-This is Image Searcher Microservice.
+This is Image Search Abstraction Layer.
 Part of API challenges on freecodecamp.com.